Ray Manzarek: The Doors

-Following his return to the United States, he re-enrolled in UCLA's graduate film program in 1962, where he received a Master of Fine Arts degree in cinematography in 1965.
+Manzarek re-enrolled in UCLA's graduate film program in 1962, receiving a Master of Fine Arts degree in cinematography in 1965.
 During this period, he met future wife Dorothy Fujikawa and undergraduate film student Jim Morrison.
 At the time, Manzarek was in a band called Rick & the Ravens with his brothers Rick and Jim.
 Forty days after finishing film school, thinking they had gone their separate ways, Manzarek and Morrison met by chance on Venice Beach in California.
-Morrison said he had written some songs, and Manzarek expressed an interest in hearing them, whereupon Morrison sang rough versions of "Moonlight Drive", "My Eyes Have Seen You" and "Summer's Almost Gone".
+Morrison said he had written some songs, and Manzarek expressed an interest in hearing them, whereupon Morrison sang rough versions of "Moonlight Drive", "My Eyes Have Seen You," and "Summer's Almost Gone".
 During this time, Manzarek also met teenage guitarist Robby Krieger and drummer John Densmore at a Transcendental Meditation lecture and recruited them for the incipient band.
 Densmore said, "There wouldn't be any Doors without Maharishi."

-In January 1966, the Doors became the house band at the London Fog on the Sunset Strip.
+In January 1966, The Doors became the house band at the London Fog on the Sunset Strip.
 According to Manzarek, "Nobody ever came in the place ... an occasional sailor or two on leave, a few drunks.
 All in all it was a very depressing experience, but it gave us time to really get the music together".
-When the Doors were fired from the London Fog, they were hired to be the house band at the Whisky a Go Go.
+When The Doors were fired from the London Fog, they were hired to be the house band at the Whisky a Go Go.
 The Doors' first recording contract was with Columbia Records.
 After a few months of inactivity, they learned they were on Columbia's drop list.
 At that point, they asked to be released from their contract.
-Following a few months of live gigs, Jac Holzman "rediscovered" the Doors and signed them to Elektra Records.
+Following a few months of live gigs, Jac Holzman "rediscovered" The Doors and signed them to Elektra Records.

-The Doors lacked a bass guitarist (except during recording sessions), so for live performances Manzarek played the bass parts on a Fender Rhodes piano keyboard bass.
+The Doors lacked a bass guitarist (except during recording sessions), so for live performances, Manzarek played the bass parts on a Fender Rhodes piano keyboard bass.
 His signature sound was that of the Vox Continental combo organ, an instrument used by many other psychedelic rock bands of the era.
 He also used a Gibson G-101 Kalamazoo combo organ (which looks like a Farfisa) for the band's later albums.